Pine-ber-EE/ctf/pages/about.md

 - I also can do a bit of forensics

 ### What I'm up to
--Learning how to write writeups
+- Learning how to write writeups
--Trying to improve my crypto knowledge and OSINT skills
+- Trying to improve my crypto knowledge and OSINT skills

 ### CTFs